 Defining the TOUCH

-Dan Spader in his book Four Chair Discipling lists out what he calls "foundational priorities" or the "resources available to Jesus."
+Dan Spader, in his book 4 Chair Discipling, lists out what he calls "foundational priorities," or the "resources available to Jesus."

-The very TALENTS we have been given are to used first in helping every believer make full use of these resources.
+The very talents we have been given are used to help every believer make full use of these resources.

-Jesus relied on five resources to keep His life fully empowered, fully devoted to the Holy Spirit.
+Jesus relied on five resources to keep His life fully empowered and fully devoted to the Holy Spirit.

 As we disciple people and help people with their walk, we will want to help every person become proficient in these same resources.